femhub/hermes-module-basic/README.rst

 ----------------

-For this, install the Hermes library first - only the 2D version without examples and benchmarks is enough.
+For this, install the Hermes library first - only the 2D version without tutorial, examples and benchmarks is enough.
 Change dir to your local Hermes repository, for example /home/pavel/repos/hermes/.
 Add to your CMake.vars file the lines

 set(WITH_H1D NO)
 set(WITH_H3D NO)